The primary reason I spent most of my life poor and bad with money is because I grew up in poverty.

 This post is going to teach the worst financial habits I learned growing up and how I broke them.

 I was born poor.
 I spent my entire childhood and a large portion of my adulthood poor.
-But I worked hard and learned how to stop being so bad with money.
+But I worked hard and learned how to improve my financial habits.

 I had almost every problem on this list.
 I was broke but I learned why.
 Then I fixed them as well.